bguyl/docker-superpowers-core/README.md

 ## Want moar?

-- This image should run on Raspberry Pi. (yes, Docker is available on RPi)
+- This image run on Raspberry Pi. (yes, Docker is available on RPi)
 - This image embedded the superpowers core and only the game library.
 - This image target only the lastet superpowers-core release.